Samantha Casella: Biography

 In 2022 she made her first feature film: Santa guerra – Holy War starring Eugenia Costantini.
 In the cast, in addition to Samantha Casella, Ekaterina Buscemi, Emma Quartullo and Maria Grazia Cucinotta also star in the film.

 Santa Guerra – Holy War premiered on 7 September 2022 in a special event during the 79th Venice International Film Festival.
 In that event, Santa Guerra – Holy War won two special awards: the Tangoo Award for Cinema and the Italian Film Festival Award.

 Until April 2023 Santa Guerra – Holy War won over 300 awards including 110 for Best Film and 65 for Best Director.

 In Santa Guerra – Holy War, Samantha Casella plays the ghost that haunts the protagonist.
 For this role she was presented with 36 awards for best supporting actress.

 In 2022 she is the director and main actress of the short film "The Antithesis of Love" produced by Il Cenacolo delle Arti by Lamberto Fabbri.

 In 2024, she directed and starred in her second feature film, Katabasis.
 Katabasis premiered on 2 September 2024 in a collateral event of the 81 Venice Film Festival.
 In that event she was awarded the Starlight Award for Innovative Direction.
 Between September 2024 and February 2025, Katabasis received over 200 awards at International Film Festivals.

+In 2025, she created a video artwork for the publication of William Blake’s *Songs of Innocence and of Experience*, translated by Giuseppe Conte and featuring plates by Domenico Paladino, published by Il Cenacolo delle Arti di Lamberto Fabbri.

+During the 79th edition of the Cannes Film Festival, the 17 May 2026 print issue of Variety magazine announced the third film directed by and starring Samantha Casella: La Tenerezza del Serpente, presented to international audiences under the title *The Serpent’s Caress*.
+The film concludes the *Trilogy of the Subconscious*.
+Alongside Casella in the leading role, the cast includes Bruno Bilotta and Laura Trotter, returning to cinema after an absence of around thirty years.